-- < actuarial valuation involves making various assumptions that may differ from actual developments in the future.
-These include the - < long term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
-All assumptions are reviewed at each - The parameter most subject to change is the discount rate.
-In determining the appropriate discount rate for plans operated in India, the - management considers the interest rates of government bonds. - < The mortality rate is based on publicly available mortality tables for India.
+The cost of the defined benefit gratuity plan and the present value of the gratuity obligation are determined using actuarial valuations.
+An < actuarial valuation involves making various assumptions that may differ from actual developments in the future.
+These include the determination of the discount rate, future salary increases and mortality rates.
+Due to the complexities involved in the valuation and its long term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
+All assumptions are reviewed at each

+The parameter most subject to change is the discount rate.
+In determining the appropriate discount rate for plans operated in India, the management considers the interest rates of government bonds.

+The mortality rate is based on publicly available mortality tables for India.
 Those mortality tables tend to change only at the interval in response to demographic changes.
 Future salary increases and gratuity increases are based on expected future inflation rates in India.

-( ii) Significant judgements :
+( ii) Significant judgements:

-c a) Provision for periodic maintenance (overlay activities)
+a) Provision for periodic maintenance (overlay activities)

-- c As per the terms of concession agreement, the Company is required to carry out periodic major maintenance of project roads once in - every five years which requires technical evaluation and critical assumptions, accounting estimates and judgements.
-The management has accounting estimates and judgements. - details are given in note no.16 - (b) Expected Credit Loss on Loans: - With respect to loans and deposits given to Group Companies, the Company has not considered any increase in credit risk, considering the r assurances through support letters given by the Holding Company to pay the amount inspite of cases of delay in payments by the Group - Companies.
-The expected credit losses have not been provided other than those provided for based on its modification losses in lieu of - CECL.
-The Company has also assessed the credibility of the Group Companies and that of the Holding Company and is of the view that it - c does not expect any financial loss in respect of the said loans and deposits.
+As per the terms of concession agreement, the Company is required to carry out periodic major maintenance of project roads once in every five years which requires technical evaluation and critical assumptions, accounting estimates and judgements.
+The management has estimated the cost to be incurred on such periodic maintenance to recognise the provision as per the requirements of Ind AS 37.
+Further details are given in note no.16 b) Expected Credit Loss on Loans:

+With respect to loans and deposits given to Group Companies, the Company has not considered any increase in credit risk, considering the assurances through support letters given by the Holding Company to pay the amount inspite of cases of delay in payments by the Group Companies.
+The expected credit losses have not been provided other than those provided for based on its modification losses in lieu of ECL.
+The Company has also assessed the credibility of the Group Companies and that of the Holding Company and is of the view that it does not expect any financial loss in respect of the said loans and deposits.
 Refer note no.5.

-${\tilde{\tau}}$ 1.4 Introduction of new standards and amendments to existing standards
+$\sqrt{1.4}$ Introduction of new standards and amendments to existing standards

-< Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On March 31, 2023, MCA amended the Companies (Indian Accounting Standards) Amendment

-Rules, 2023, as below:
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+On March 31, 2023, MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2023, as below: